 European cycling backs Cookson in UCI election

-The European Cycling Union (UEC) said its members voted 27-10 to instruct their delegates to support Cookson in the Sept.
+The European Cycling Union (UEC) says its members voted 27-10 to instruct their delegates to support Cookson in the Sept.
 27 poll in Florence, Italy.

-Cookson and McQuaid made speeches to a UEC special meeting before the mandate vote.
+Cookson and McQuaid made speeches to a UEC meeting Sunday before the mandate vote.

 Europe has 14 voting delegates in a secret ballot of the 42-member UCI electoral college that will choose the next president.

-Cookson, the longtime British Cycling president, is pledging to rebuild cycling’s image and governance after the Lance Armstrong doping affair.
+British candidate Cookson is pledging to restore cycling’s credibility after the Lance Armstrong doping affair.

 McQuaid is seeking a third four-year term amid widespread criticism of the Irish official and UCI’s handling of doping allegations.

-It remains unclear if McQuaid has a valid nomination to be a candidate.
-Federations in his home country Ireland and Switzerland, where he lives, withdrew support.
+It remains unclear whether McQuaid has a valid nomination to be a candidate.